Qulacs-Osaka/python-project-template/CONTRIBUTING_en.md

 * Avoid unnecessary diff by forcing code format and linter error.

 ## Documentation
 You can publish the repository's documentation at [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).
 It can include Jupyter Notebook format tutorial and API documentation generated from comments in the source code.
-These are converted into HTML files automatically.
+HTML files for the Web site is generated automatically from these contents.

 ### Tutorial by Jupyter Notebook
 You can create tutorial pages from Jupyter Notebook.

 1. Create file like `1.1_wonderful_tutorial.ipynb` in `doc/source/notebooks`.
+1 file corresponds to 1 page in the Web site.
 2. Add title like `# Wonderful Tutorial` in the first Markdown cell.
-This is displayed at index page of the document.
+This is displayed at index page of the document as a title.
 3. Add contents.
 4. Add a line `notebooks/1.1_wonderful_tutorial`(file name without its extension) to `doc/source/index.rst` like this:
 ```